This PDF is the current document as it appeared on Public Inspection on 12/21/2016 at 08:45 am.

 (4) A brief description of the types of information withheld and the reasons for doing so.
 A description and explanation are not required if providing it would harm an interest protected by an applicable exemption;

-(5) A statement that the denial may be appealed under Section 706.33(a) of this subpart, and a description of the requirements set forth therein; and
+(5) A statement that the denial may be appealed under Section 706.34(a) of this subpart, and a description of the appeal requirements;

-(1) Confidential commercial information means commercial or financial information obtained from a submitter that may be protected from disclosure under Exemption 4 of the FOIA.
+(1) Confidential commercial information means commercial or financial information obtained by the agency from a submitter that may be protected from disclosure under Exemption 4 of the FOIA.
 Exemption 4 protects:

 (i) Trade secrets; or

 (b) Designation of confidential commercial information.
-All submitters may designate, by appropriate markings, any portions of their submissions that they consider to be protected from disclosure under the FOIA.
-The markings may be made at the time of submission or at a later time.
+All submitters may designate, by appropriate markings, any portions of their submissions that they consider to be protected from Start Printed Page 93871disclosure under the FOIA.
 These markings will be considered by OPIC in responding to a FOIA request but such markings (or the absence of such markings) will not be dispositive as to whether the marked information is ultimately released.
 Unless otherwise requested and approved these markings will be considered no longer applicable ten years after submission or five years after the close of the associated project, whichever is later.

-(i) The requested information has been designated in good faith by the submitter as confidential commercial information; or
+(i) The requested information has been designated in good faith by the submitter as confidential commercial information protected from disclosure under Exemption 4; or

-(ii) OPIC has reason to believe that the requested information may be protected from disclosure under Exemption 4.
+(ii) OPIC has reason to believe that the requested information may be protected from disclosure under Exemption 4, but has not yet determined whether the information is protected from disclosure.

 (2) This notification will describe the nature and scope of the request, advise the submitter of its right to submit written objections in response to the request, and provide a reasonable time for response.
-The notice will either describe the commercial information requested or include copies of the requested records.
-In cases involving a voluminous number of submitters, notice may be made by posting or publishing the notice in a place or manner reasonably likely to accomplish it.
+The notice will either describe the commercial information requested or include copies of the requested records or portions of records containing the information.
+In cases involving a voluminous number of submitters, notice may be made by posting or publishing the notice in a place or manner reasonably likely to inform the submitters of the proposed disclosure, instead of sending individual notifications.

 (d) Exceptions to submitter notice requirements.
 The notice requirements of this section shall not apply if:

-(1) OPIC determines that the information is exempt under the FOIA;
+(1) OPIC determines that the information is exempt under the FOIA, and therefore will not be disclosed;

-(2) A submitter who fails to respond within the time period specified in the notice shall be considered to have no objection to disclosure of the information.
-Information received after the date of any disclosure decision will not be considered.
+(3) A submitter who fails to respond within the time period specified in the notice shall be considered to have no objection to disclosure of the information.
+OPIC is not required to consider any information received after the date of any disclosure decision.
 Any information provided by a submitter under this subpart may itself be subject to disclosure under the FOIA.

 (f) Analysis of objections.
-OPIC will consider a submitter's objections and specific grounds for nondisclosure in deciding whether to disclose the requested information.
+OPIC will consider a submitter's objections and specific grounds for nondislosure in deciding whether to disclose the requested information.

 (g) Notice of intent to disclose.
-If OPIC rejects the submitter's objections, in whole or in part, OPIC will promptly notify the submitter of its determination at least five working days prior to release of the information.
+If OPIC decides to disclosure information over the objection of a submitter, OPIC will notify the submitter of its determination at least five working days prior to release of the information.
 The notification will include:

 (1) A statement of the reasons why each of the submitter's disclosure objections was not sustained;